-- Directory access mechanisms other than UDS - Certificate provisioning to remote endpoints e.g. CAPF - File transfer (except when operating in hybrid Webex mode) - Deskphone control (QBE/CTI) - Additional mobility features including DVO-R, GSM handoff and session persistency - Self-care portal - Support for Jabber SDK - Shared lines are supported in a limited way.
+- Directory access mechanisms other than UDS

+- Certificate provisioning to remote endpoints e.g. CAPF

+- File transfer (except when operating in hybrid Webex mode)

+- Deskphone control (QBE/CTI)

+- Additional mobility features including DVO-R, GSM handoff and session persistency

+- Hunt group/hunt pilot/hunt list

+- Self-care portal

+- Support for Jabber SDK

+- Shared lines are supported in a limited way.
 Multiple endpoints can share a line but in-call features (like hold/resume) only work on the first endpoint that answers.
 Endpoints sharing the line may not correctly recognise the state of the call.

-Unsupported features and limitations when using mobile and remote access
+Unsupported Expressway features and limitations when using mobile and remote access

-- Secure XMPP traffic between Expressway-C and IM&P servers (XMPP traffic is secure between Expressway-C and Expressway-E, and between Expressway-E and remote endpoint) - Endpoint management capability (SNMP, SSH/HTTP access) - Multi-domain and multi-customer support; each Expressway deployment supports only one IM&P domain (even though IM & Presence 10.0 or later supports multiple IM&P domains) - The Expressway-C used for Mobile and Remote Access cannot also be used as a Lync 2013 gateway (if required, this must be configured on a stand-alone Expressway-C - NTLM authentication via the HTTP proxy - Maintenance mode; if an Expressway-C or Expressway-E is placed into maintenance mode, any existing calls passing through that Expressway will be dropped - The Expressway-E must not have TURN services enabled - Deployments on Large VM servers are limited to 2500 proxied registrations to Unified CM (the same limit as Small / Medium VM servers)
+- The Expressway cannot be used for Jabber Guest when it is used for MRA. - Secure XMPP traffic between Expressway-C and IM&P servers (XMPP traffic is secure between Expressway-C and Expressway-E, and between Expressway-E and remote endpoint). - Endpoint management capability (SNMP, SSH/HTTP access). - Multi-domain and multi-customer support; each Expressway deployment supports only one IM&P domain (even though IM & Presence 10.0 or later supports multiple IM&P domains).
+As of X8.5, you can create additional deployments on the Expressway-C, but this feature is still limited to one domain per deployment. - The Expressway-C used for Mobile and Remote Access cannot also be used as a Lync 2013 gateway (if required, this must be configured on a stand-alone Expressway-C. - NTLM authentication via the HTTP proxy. - Maintenance mode; if an Expressway-C or Expressway-E is placed into maintenance mode, any existing calls passing through that Expressway will be dropped. - The Expressway-E must not have TURN services enabled. - Deployments on Large VM servers are limited to 2500 proxied registrations to Unified CM (the same limit as Small / Medium VM servers).